sbamihan/build/kafka-nodejs-tutorial/README.md

   It listens to the Kafka queue, and process every message coming to the queue.

-  * initialize a Kafa client and consumer instance
+  * initialize a Kafka client and consumer instance

   ```javascript
   const kafka = new Kafka({